 Robert says: "The Muppets were a much-loved part of my childhood.
 They were on TV on a Sunday evening, and I remember wishing The Muppet Show would never end, because as soon as it did it was bedtime, ready for a week of school.
 It’s been great to revisit childhood memories.
 It’s fun to remember, isn’t it?"

 Robert’s studio is filled to the brim with natural history books and reference photography, which he reworks and reimagines for his original paintings.
 His signature ‘drip’ effect is created by letting paint run down the canvas before building up colour with successively thicker application.
 This gives his work a hallucinatory feel.

 He adds: "The more I can throw down and the more abstract the shapes are, the more enjoyable the battle is.
-I’ve heard that the abstract expressionist painter Jackson Pollock said that if he planned a painting, he’d never make a mark.
+I’ve heard that the Abstract Expressionist painter Jackson Pollock said that if he planned a painting, he’d never make a mark.
 My work depends on spontaneity and a free association: I don’t really need an inspiration, I just do it."

-© Copyright Castle Galleries published 2012, last updated 2018.
-Castle Galleries acts as a credit broker and only offers credit products from Secure Trust Bank PLC trading as V12 Retail Finance.
+© Copyright Washington Green Retail Limited trading as Castle Fine Art.
+First published 2012, last updated 2023.
+Washington Green Retail Limited acts as a credit broker and offers credit products from Secure Trust Bank PLC trading as V12 Retail Finance.

-Castle Galleries is authorised and regulated by the Financial Conduct Authority.
-Our registration number is 06910082.
+Washington Green Retail Limited is authorised and regulated by the Financial Conduct Authority.
+Our registration number is 726395.
 Credit provided subject to age and status.
 Terms & Conditions Privacy Cookies V12 Finance